nitindhar7/ideacannon/ideas.md

 </div>
 ```

+#### Goals

+I refuse to proceed without goals!

+- Flexibility (easy to create customizable elements)
+- Manageability (concise and easy to change)
+- Testability (everything can be tested)
+- Semantic (layouts make sense)

 #### Customizing

-Create HtmlObjects without certain zones is extremely easy.
+Creating HtmlObjects without certain zones is extremely easy.
 For example, the following works if you want a layout with just the left/right columns and a body:

 ```ruby
 # Skip rendering header/footer